Germany Schulz: 1905 season: Stardom

-Innovations: The "spiral snap" and the "roving center"
+: The "spiral snap" and the "roving center"

 Schulz is widely credited with two important innovations in the development of the modern game of American football.
 First, he is credited with having invented the spiral snap.
 Before Schulz, centers passed the ball to one of the backs in an end-over-end manner.

 Second, Schulz is credited with being the first center to step back from the line while playing defense.
 Prior to Schulz's innovation, centers played in the line on defense.
 In 1905, Schulz began dropping back from the line, enabling him to use his speed to move laterally and giving him greater coverage across the field of play.
 At the time, the innovation was referred to as a "roving center", but it was effectively the birth of the linebacker position in American football.
 Asked how he developed the "roving center" idea, Schulz noted that the backs started from five yards behind the line and concluded, "No back living could move five yards while I was moving four".
 He described his thinking to Coach Yost this way: "It's all very simple, Yost.
 The ball carrier travels five yards while I travel only four yard to meet him.
 I know of no back who can beat me in a five-yard race after giving me a one-yard handicap".

 In 1954, sports columnist Dave Lewis explored the history of the linebacker position, and concluded that Schulz was the "first of the breed".
 Lewis wrote: "Schulz revolutionized defensive line play being the first to back up the line".